Last updated: May 3, 2023

 A consultation between an agent and client

-Every New Mexico LLC has to appoint a registered agent service.
+Every New Mexico LLC has to appoint a registered agent.

 This person or company will receive official paperwork and notices from the state on behalf of your LLC.
 They also handle important documents like the operating agreement.

-A reliable registered agent must have a physical address in New Mexico and be available during normal business hours.
+A reliable registered agent must have a physical address in New Mexico and be available during regular business hours.

 New Mexico registered agents must sign a service agreement with your LLC.